DiscordCSL/.github/profile/README.md

 <h1 align="center">!!
-Danger ahead !!</h1>

-A vulnerablity have been brought to my attention, please refrain from using this plugin until this has been solved

-I will be working on a overhaul to make this work with all client mods, as well as in-browser and standalone Discord, this may take a while as I'm not feeling well at the moment, but I will (hopefully) start working on it as a soon as I can
+Potential EOL NOTICE !!</h1>

+As of writing, I simply don't have the spare time to manage this, let alone rewrite this, and with the lack of interest and ghost town of a database, I don't find it worth working on anymore with everything else on my plate.

+If anyone wants to take over, DM me on [Twitter](https://twitter.com/kckarnige) or [Discord](https://discord.com/users/634168893644210186).

+I still believe in this project, but I don't have the time, energy, or resources to manage this anymore.

+\- Carnige

 <h1></h1>